mainmatter/mainmatter.com/_posts/2022-08-05-cookbook-ember-app-to-css-modules.md

 ### Prerequisites

-This article is a perfect fit for you if:
+This article is exactly what you are looking for if:

 - You are already comfortable with Ember.
-- You know a bit of theory about what CSS modules are but you might have never worked with them before.
+- You know a bit of theory about what CSS modules are but you have never worked with them before.
 - It is the first time you set up [`ember-css-modules`](https://github.com/salsify/ember-css-modules) in an existing Ember app that already contains a global CSS setup.